iwantmyname/blog/src/2013/06/what-is-dns-how-do-i-use-it-heres-what-you-need-to-know-part-2.md

 layout: post
 date: 2013-06-04 16:08:48 +1200
 author: Timo
-title: "What Is DNS?
-Here's What You Need To Know: Part 2"
+title: What Is DNS?
+Here's What You Need To Know: Part 2
 ----

 ![DNS Records](/media/2013-06-04-logo-dns.png)